a two-channel sonic imagining of Arthur Machen's 'The Hill of Dreams'

 The soundwork was triggered by the call-out for The Shining Pyramid, a one-day symposium and evening concert presenting new experimental music, AV works, and talks inspired by the magic and folklore of Wales as suggested by writers such as Machen.
 The broad theme of alchemy was highlighted, so Leona experimented with the sonic collision and layering of realities, exploring how Machen’s written ideas and skillfully constructed language contain the potential for added levels of meaning and understanding when re-placed into the collectively audible.

-The work would have been played in a darkened cinema for a group listening experience for the visionary experimentalists, DIY musicians, composers, academics, non-affiliated researchers, film-makers, researchers/writers/natural philosophers who would have been present.
-However, following cancellation forced by the Covid 19 pandemic Listen to the Voice of Fire now plan to release a tape/cd with booklet of the submitted works later in 2020.
+The work should have been played in a darkened cinema for a group listening experience for the visionary experimentalists, DIY musicians, composers, academics, non-affiliated researchers, film-makers, researchers/writers/natural philosophers who would have been present.
+However, when the symposium had to be cancelled because of the Covid 19 pandemic Listen to the Voice of Fire instead released a limited edition cassette tape and handmade booklet of the submitted works available from Bandcamp.

 sample from in(ex)teriors (3.44 of 14.35) use headphones or external speakers for best effect